ecmwf/metview-docs/docs/confluence/tutorials/flextra_tutorial.rst

 The FLEXTRA Prepare Icon
 ========================

-The `FLEXTRA Prepare <https://confluence.ecmwf.int/display/METV/FLEXTRA+Prepare>`_ icon is used to generate all the input data needed for a FLEXTRA run including the MARS retrievals, the computations and the generation of the AVAILABLE file as well.
+The :ref:`FLEXTRA Prepare <flextra_prepare_icon>` icon is used to generate all the input data needed for a FLEXTRA run including the MARS retrievals, the computations and the generation of the AVAILABLE file as well.

 .. image:: /_static/flextra_tutorial/worddavef8cfa9d4d5ac4e1292a9f601d430e4b.png